 Winter has begun to let up, and spring is in sight.
 Meanwhile, hundreds of snowbirds are preparing to return home after a few sunny, warm months in the southern states.

 You’re probably one of them.
 And now, you must be wondering what to do with your car: drive it yourself or have it transported to your front door?

 The trip is long, and not everyone wants to spend hours stuck in traffic or on the dangerous backroads that winter leaves in its wake.

 So, the short answer is: transport your car, don’t drive!
 Do it with a reliable company, and you’ll see that it can even be more affordable than you might imagine, convenient, and above all, safe.

 Snowbirds transport services in times of rising fuel prices

-For those who choose to drive, with rising fuel prices many products and services that you tend to need for a long trip home also have increased, such as food, hotels, and maintenance, adding to the overall cost of driving back.
+For those who choose to drive, with rising fuel prices, many products and services that you tend to need for a long trip home have also increased, such as food, hotels, and maintenance, adding to the overall cost of driving back.

 In addition to the ballooning cost, here are a few additional factors to consider:

 Long trips driving can be dangerous and time-consuming.
 On average you may be traveling 1500 to 3000 miles, 5 to 8 hours a day, and encountering fatigue, changes in weather, road conditions, and sketchy roadside stop.